shabihhaider/Gender-Prognosis-Guess-the-Gender-of-a-person-/Guess The Gender/README.md

 # Guess the Gender of a Person

-You can use it simply enter the name of any person <br>
+You can use it to enter the name of any person <br>
-and you will get the result in following: <br>
+and you will get the result in the following: <br>

 <ul>
     <li>Name</li>